2020 United States House of Representatives elections in Texas: District 24

 The 24th district encompasses the suburbs north of Fort Worth and Dallas, including Grapevine, Carrollton, parts of Irving, and northwestern Dallas.
-The incumbent is Republican Kenny Marchant, who was re-elected with 50.6% of the vote in 2018.
+The incumbent was Republican Kenny Marchant, who was re-elected with 50.6% of the vote in 2018.
 Marchant announced he would not seek re-election on August 5, 2019.

+In his place, Republicans nominated Beth Van Duyne, while Democrats nominated Candace Valenzuela.